Remember: YOU DON’T ALWAYS HAVE TO BURN! Many materials can be given away, mulched, reused or recycled.

 Campfires, non-commercial cooking fires, and agricultural burning are exempted from open burn permit.
 These burns are still subject to fire district and municipal fire rules.

 Agricultural burning is the burning of water conveyance ditches and/or fields to prepare land for the planting of COMMERCIAL CROPS.
 Land zoned as “agricultural” does not automatically provide an exemption from open burn permit.

 How do I apply for a permit?

-To apply for a burn permit from Pueblo City-County Health Department, 101 W 9th Street, Pueblo, CO 81003 and notify your local Fire Department.
+Apply for a burn permit at Pueblo Department of Public Health and Environment, 101 W 9th Street, Pueblo, CO 81003 and notify your local Fire Department.

 What materials may be burned?